-Loosen the tracking alignment locking nut with an adjustable wrench.
+Loosen the tracking alignment locking nut with a 24mm wrench or an adjustable wrench.

-The alignment bolt can now be turned to change the angle of the bandwheel and track the blade.
-To move the blade more rearward on the bandwheel, this bolt will need to be turned clockwise.
-Alternatively, turning the bolt in the counter-clockwise direction would force the blade to run more forward on the bandwheel.
+The alignment bolt can now be turned to change the angle of the band wheel and track the blade.
+To move the blade more rearward on the band wheel, this bolt will need to be turned clockwise.
+Alternatively, turning the bolt in the counter-clockwise direction would force the blade to run more forward on the band wheel.
 Turn the bolt a 1/2 turn and re-tension the blade.

-Tighten the blade tension back to 35 ft-lbs.
-Wearing gloves, spin the bandwheel with your hand and observe how the blade has changed tracking.
+Tighten the blade tension back to 25 ft-lbs (34 N-m).
+Wearing gloves, spin the band wheel with your hand and observe how the blade has changed tracking.
 Measure the distance again and repeat the above step to further compensate if required.
-The ideal measurement is 3/8" or check for the back of the blade to be flush with the back of the bandwheel.
+The ideal measurement is 3/8" (9mm) or check for the back of the blade to be flush with the back of the band wheel.